-But one by one the players all dropped out and when Skoda finally withdrew its Felicia pick-up in 2000, the sector effectively died.
+In case you hadn't noticed, there are no car-derived pick-up trucks for sale in the UK nowadays.
+One by one, the old established contenders dropped by the wayside and when Skoda finally withdrew its Felicia pick-up in 2000, the sector effectively died.

 Bosses at Malaysian manufacturer Proton noticed this fact and it wasn't long before the decision was made to tweak up the home-grown offering based on the Wira car and take its first-ever step into the world of commercial vehicles.
-With the launch of the new Jumbuck this month, the car-derived pick-up sector lives again.
+With the launch of the new Jumbuck, the car-derived pick-up sector lives again.

 But the Jumbuck has two very big plus points going for it.
-First it has no direct competitors and second – and perhaps more importantly – it will be the cheapest commercial vehicle on the road today, costing £5,995 ex-VAT, alongside the base-spec Daihatsu Hijet and the Suzuki Carry.
-So whatever the shortcomings of this vehicle may be, that bargain basement price will remain one heck of a convincing argument.
+First, it has no direct competitors and second – and perhaps more importantly – it will be the cheapest commercial vehicle on the road today, costing £5,995 ex-VAT, alongside the base-spec Daihatsu Hijet and the Suzuki Carry.
+So whatever the shortcomings of this vehicle may be, that bargain basement price will remain a convincing argument.

 The Jumbuck is offered in two formats – GL and GLS.
 While the cheaper GL model is being aimed at local tradesmen, the GLS, at £6,895 ex-VAT, is hoping to attract 'lifestyle' drivers who want to carry bicycles, surfboards, water-skis et al. Both models come with a large range of add-on goodies.